yuchingho/University/2) UWS Second Year/3) Semester One - Digital Asset Development/Assessment/README.md

 Made in 2015, 2nd Year, Rooms is a Level Design Environment to show off models and textures produced.

-Responsible for – Level design, creating models and textures in Blender.
+Responsible for – Level Design, creating Blender models, finding copyright-free assets and editing if necessary.

 <!-- Screenshots Slideshow -->